-This unpopular prophet boldly spoke: “Who has believed our message and to whom has the arm of the Lord been revealed?
+Isaiah’s words rattled hearts as he declared how the Messiah would be treated.
+“Who has believed our message and to whom has the arm of the Lord been revealed?
 He grew up before him like a tender shoot, and like a root out of dry ground.
-He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
+He had no beauty or majesty to attract us to him, nothing in His appearance that we should desire Him.
 He was despised and rejected by mankind, a man of suffering, and familiar with pain.
-Like one from whom people hide their faces he was despised, and we held him in low esteem.
-Surely he took up our pain and bore our suffering, yet we considered him punished by God, stricken by him, and afflicted.
-But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed.
-We all, like sheep, have gone astray, each of us has turned to our own way; and the Lord has laid on him the iniquity of us all.”
-(Isaiah 53:1-6)
+Like one from whom people hide their faces He was despised, and we held Him in low esteem.
+Surely He took up our pain and bore our suffering, yet we considered Him punished by God, stricken by Him, and afflicted.
+But He was pierced for our transgressions, He was crushed for our iniquities; the punishment that brought us peace was on Him, and by His wounds we are healed.
+We all, like sheep, have gone astray, each of us has turned to our own way; and the Lord has laid on Him the iniquity of us all.”
+(53:1-6)